moshekaplan/Prioritize/README.md

 Takes files obtained by file-carving and extracts features from them to help prioritize "interesting" files.

+### Usage
+Prioritize – Extracts data from all files from a supplied directory and stores them into a sqlite database.

+`python prioritize.py <path>`

+Examine – Reads the sqlite database and generates an HTML report.

+`python examine_results.py`

+### Description

 One of the problems in digital forensics is dealing with the sheer amount of data that can be acquired from a system.
 The purpose of this project is to determine which files would likely be of most interest for a forensic investigator.
 A file is considered to be interesting if it has features that are characteristic of files that are useful during an investigation.

 All of the collected data will be stored in a SQLite database for easy access afterwards.
 To facilitate the use of the collected data, `examine_data.py` will generate an HTML file that includes the images in that order.